mk36fyvy/multivitamin/README.md

 #### Custom scoring

-Pairwise alignments are scored in a very generic and basic way by default: exact matches are rewarded, gaps are punished, both with fixed values (4 and -1 respectively, editable [here](multivitamin/utils/scoring.py) in `scoring_without_matrix()`).
+Pairwise alignments are scored in a very generic and basic way by default: exact matches are rewarded, gaps are punished, both with fixed values (4 and -1 respectively, editable [here](multivitamin/utils/scoring.py) in `score_without_matrix()`).

 With the flag `-t` you can provide a scoring table with custom sum-of-pair scores.
 A table example can be found [here](scoring_table_example.txt).